UK seafood trucks protest at Parliament over Brexit red tape

 But now some in Britain’s fishing industry say they are facing ruin because of new barriers to shipping their catch abroad.
 Last week, one Scottish fishing boss threatened to dump his rotting catch on politicians’ doorstep if the situation did not improve.

+Fishing rights became a major sticking point in the trade negotiations that followed the U.K.’s political departure from the bloc in January 2020, as European nations sought to retain access to waters where they have fished for decades or even centuries.

-Under a new post-Brexit U.K.-EU trade deal agreed upon last month, the EU’s share of the catch in British seas will be cut by 25% over a 5½-year transition period.
+Under a new post-Brexit U.K.-EU trade deal signed last month, the EU’s share of the catch in British seas will be cut by 25% over a 5½-year transition period.
 After that, new quotas will have to be negotiated.

 At the same time, Britain’s exit from the EU means new costs and red tape for exporters — a major problem, since Britain exports most of the fish its boats catch.